AleksandarIvezic/hello-react-front-end/README.md

  ![image](https://user-images.githubusercontent.com/63932912/140925610-b02b8d1f-7838-4636-8ad1-d5e1e0c061a3.png)

 ## IMPORTANT!!!
-Your rails application must running in the background.
-You will need to disable Cross-Origin Resource Sharing (CORS) to be able to fetch the data from local server.
-Please install [CORS Everywhere](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiPqvKKp4v0AhXl7rsIHRuVAKAQFnoECAMQAQ&url=https%3A%2F%2Faddons.mozilla.org%2Fen-US%2Ffirefox%2Faddon%2Fcors-everywhere%2F&usg=AOvVaw1OOYLLfba3mibDNyTCaZJ7) for Mozilla, or [Allow CORS: Access-Control-Allow-Origin](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf) if you are Chrome user, so you can bypass the CORS rules.
+Your rails application must be running in the background.
+You will need to disable Cross-Origin Resource Sharing (CORS) to be able to fetch the data from the local server.
+Please install [CORS Everywhere](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiPqvKKp4v0AhXl7rsIHRuVAKAQFnoECAMQAQ&url=https%3A%2F%2Faddons.mozilla.org%2Fen-US%2Ffirefox%2Faddon%2Fcors-everywhere%2F&usg=AOvVaw1OOYLLfba3mibDNyTCaZJ7) for Mozilla, or [Allow CORS: Access-Control-Allow-Origin](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf) if you are a Chrome user, so you can bypass the CORS rules.

 ## Author